 A key performance indicator (KPI) is a quantifiable measure, or metric, that you can use to gauge some aspect of your business' performance.
 KPIs can be related to any part of your business, from employee performance to sales.

-Digital marketing KPIs are metrics that are directly tied to your digital marketing strategy.
-They include data such as your website traffic, search engine optimization (SEO), conversion rates, and anything else that's part of your online marketing.
+Digital marketing KPIs are metrics that are directly tied to your digital marketing strategy, may it be a brand awareness, lead generation, sales growth, or search engine optimization (SEO) strategy.
+They include data such as your online sales revenue, website traffic, SERP, conversion rates, page conversion, marketing qualified leads (MQL), engagement rate, total revenue, basically any measurable value that's part of your online marketing strategies and that is actionable.

 You need to track your KPIs in order to have a clear picture of what's working and what isn't.
 If you generate a profit at the end of the day, but have no idea where the profit is coming from and what part of your marketing strategy played a role, you’ll never know where to invest.
 For example, a single source of website traffic might be driving almost all of your qualified leads and sales while you're throwing money away on other marketing channels that aren't driving any.